codedbykishore/Earthquake-Data-Analysis/README.md

 # Earthquake Report
-An data analytical report on earthquake monitoring, historical data analysis, and predictive insights to aid disaster management and response planning.
+A data analytical report on earthquake monitoring, historical data analysis, and predictive ML model building to aid disaster management and response planning.

 ## Table of Contents